jsmrtn/craftagram/README.md

 ### Rate Limits

-Be concious you might be subject to rate limits from instagram, so if you're on a high traffic website you might get rate limited.
+Be conscious you might be subject to rate limits from instagram, so if you're on a high traffic website you might get rate limited.
 You can read more about rate limits at instagram's [documentation](https://developers.facebook.com/docs/graph-api/overview/rate-limiting#instagram).

 ### Media Size